Home

 Our focus throughout will always be on “How does it work?” and “Why does it work that way?”
 The idea is to understand how each protocol works and why it was designed that way–what was the choice of tradeoffs that was made.
 The Internet provides an example of great design decisions throughout.
 Understanding how those basic decisions were made will put you in good shape to understand how the Internet evolves.

-You will also get to choose a project topic in Internet protocols that interests you, and write a paper and give a short talk on it at the end of the course.
+You will also get to choose a project topic in Internet protocols that interests you, and give a short talk on it at the end of the course.
 The course goes fast and covers a lot of material, so there are many topics of interest that we don’t have time to talk about in detail.
 These two classes, when the project presentations are given, can be the most interesting of the whole term, because of the interest each student brings to the topic.